grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 [//]: # (### looking at the charts)

 [//]: # (Mid-afternoon: day 1, run to Stilt City)
-The _Prospect_ continued on its course, slowly, silently, and steadily through the blackness under more than two hundred meters of water.
-After a couple of hours of creeping, Percy flipped the white lights back on, which everyone understood to mean the situation had returned to something like normal, even though it remained nothing like safe to continue running beyond the edge of their normal operating depth.
+The _Prospect_ continued on its course, slowly, silently, and steadily, through the blackness, under more than two hundred meters of water.
+After a couple of hours of creeping, Percy flipped the white lights back on, which everyone understood to mean that the situation had returned to something like normal, even though it remained nothing like safe to continue running beyond the edge of their normal operating depth.

-"Hemi, join me at the navigation station, it's time for us to figure out where we're going," said Percy.
+"Hemi, join me at the navigation station.
+It's time for us to figure out where we're going," said Percy.

 They climbed down the ladder and turned the lights on over the navigation table.
-Hemi unsealed and unrolled a new chart, and laid it down under the glass.
+Hemi unsealed and unrolled a new chart and laid it down under the glass.
 He wiped the old grease pencil marks off with a rag.

 "I got us a more up-to-date chart at the depot," Hemi said.
 "Look, the depot is here.
 And..."
 He looked over some notes on their current course and speed from a clipboard he had been updating over the last couple of hours, then put a small x on the glass, not far from the deserted island that held the depot.
 "I estimate we are about here, now."